How to block tracking cookies from your desktop or mobile device (2022)

 • Privacy extensions: There are also extensions that allow users to change their privacy settings and set strict rules for what they want their browser to do with data collection requests from sites they visit in the future.
 Some popular examples include Do Not Track Plus (for Chrome) and Ghostery (for multiple browsers).

-• Privacy mode: Some users may prefer more manual control over how much information is collected about them when browsing online than what is offered by ad blockers and privacy extensions alone—which means selecting “Private Browsing Mode” on their web browser could be just what they need!
+• Incognito mode: Some users may prefer more manual control over how much information is collected about them when browsing online than what is offered by ad blockers and privacy extensions alone—which means selecting “Private Browsing Mode” or “incognito Mode” on their web browser could be just what they need!
 Private Browsing Mode does not save cookies or history between sessions (like regular browsing would), so any data collected about you during one session won’t carry over into another session—making it ideal for those looking for extra privacy protection when searching online from home computers especially since most people don’t even realize Private Browsing Mode exists until they accidentally stumble across it while trying different things out with their favorite web page(s).

 Tracking cookies can follow you around the internet, but there are ways to stop them.

 Tracking cookies can follow you around the internet, but there are ways to stop them.
-These sneaky little buggers are used to collect information about you, target you with ads and content, identify you (and thus your browsing habits and personal data), and track what sites you visit.
+These sneaky little suckers are used to collect information about you, target you with ads and content, identify you (and thus your browsing habits and personal data), and track what sites you visit.

 This is why it’s a good idea to block tracking cookies in your browser—it prevents these companies from collecting information about where you go on the web and using that data for their own purposes.